Fruehling laesst sein blaues Band

 The poem has to do exclusively with sense experience.
 First with the sense of sight, then the

 sense of smell, and lastly the sense of hearing which triggers a feeling of jubilation, convincing

 the speaker that his expectant longing is about to be fulfilled.
 Satiated with sense experience the

 speaker bursts forth with his first self-conscious utterance with "Oh Spring, it is you".
 Each of the

 last two lines is punctuated with the sign of joy, an exclamation point.

 The German title [Er Ists] strikes the English-speaking reader who would translate Er ists = He is.

 But "Er" refers to the masculine German word "Fruehlung" = Spring.
 In the German version the

-poet deftly employs the masculine the word spring in the title and transforming it within the
+poet deftly employs the masculine word spring in the title and transforms it within the poem

-poem as he progresses from a distant "he" to a close "you" relationship with spring itself.
-In the
+from a distant "he" to a close intimate "you" relationship with spring itself.

 It is Spring